 In 1997 I made the transition from film producer to photographer.
-My early work sought a unique response to nature and architectural form through hand-cut photographic collage.
+My early work sought a unique response to nature and architecture through hand-cut photographic collage.

 Light Imitating Art